 Constangy, Brooks, Smith & Prophete, LLP

 Jim is widely regarded for his expertise in counseling employers on numerous labor law issues, including wage and hour standards, child labor restrictions, occupational safety and health standards, and employment discrimination.
-He has successfully defended many large restaurant chain employers in litigation brought by the U.S. Department of Labor concerning wage and hour, child labor, and OSHA matters.
-Jim has also defended many employers against single and multi-plaintiff lawsuits involving claims of employment discrimination, wrongful termination, and related charges.
+He has successfully defended many large chain restaurant employers in litigation brought by the U.S. Department of Labor concerning wage and hour, child labor, and OSHA matters.
+Jim has also defended many employers against lawsuits involving claims of employment discrimination, wrongful termination, and related charges.
+Jim's litigation speciality is the defense of wage and hour class and collective actions.
 Jim serves as the Co-Chair of the firm’s Wage & Hour Practice Group.